build-on-aws/content/posts/microservices-with-aws-cloud9-and-lightsail/index.md

 ---
-title: "Microservices with AWS Cloud9 and Lightsail"
+title: "Microservices with AWS Cloud9 and Amazon Lightsail"
 description: "Microservices are the foundation of many modern applications.
 Cloud9 simplifies creating and deploying microservices in Lightsail containers."
 tags:
     - microservices